top of page

 • Refusing to provide a Preparer Taxpayer Identification Number (PTIN)

-Destin Cobb is a CPA and Partner at Carr, Riggs, and Ingram CPAs and Advisors (CRI).
-CRI is a Top 25 nationally ranked firm offering full-service, innovative consulting and advisory services to clients in all 50 states.
+Destin Cobb is a CPA and Partner at Carr, Riggs, and Ingram CPAs and Advisors (CRI), a Top 25 nationally ranked firm offering full-service, innovative consulting and advisory services to clients in all 50 states.
 He has over 18 years of experience and serves on several local boards.
-Destin enjoys permaculture gardening, river fishing, or folk music when he's not working.
+When he's not working, Destin enjoys permaculture gardening, river fishing, or folk music.

 Want to be a part of the #TRN Team?
 We are looking for guest writers to contribute to our blog.
 Reach out to jo@trustedreferral.org to learn more.